Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Expansion as

-where $C_k$ and $B_k$ are polynomials in variables indicated above.
-Polynomials, $C_k$ have one important property, which do no have polynomials $B_k$, namely, each term of these polynomials consists of odd number of factors $c_l$ and some factors $b_l$, $l=0,\ldots,k-1$, where we put $b_0=1$.
-This observation follows from the fact that Equation~\eqref{eq:ck} is obtained by equating zero coefficients of even powers of $\tau$ and Equation~\eqref{eq:bk} of the odd, respectively.
-The coefficients of the even powers of $\tau$ are obtained with the help of the odd ones by multiplication by $\tau$ which comes from the denominator comes.
-As a result such coefficients always have odd number of factors of parameters $c_l$ with junior subscript $l$.\\ Now it is easy to finish the proof.
-Assume $4a^2+(2k+1)^2\neq0$ for all integer $k$, then the first Equation~\eqref{eq:c0-b0} and Equations~\eqref{eq:ck}, \eqref{eq:bk} imply that all coefficients $c_k$ vanish.
+Now it is easy to finish the proof.
+Assume $4a^2+(2k+1)^2\neq0$ for all integer $k$, then the first equation~\eqref{eq:c0-b0} and equations~\eqref{eq:ck},~\eqref{eq:bk} imply that all coefficients $c_k$ vanish.
 Thus the solution is odd.
 If for some integer $k=k_0$ equation $4a^2+(2k_0+1)^2=0$ is valid, then, obviously, $c_l=0$ for $l<k_0$, and $c_{k_0}$ is a complex parameter.
 The coefficients $c_l$ with $l>k_0$ will be uniquely determined.
 In case we put $c_{k_0}=0$ we obtain the odd solution.
-Finally, if for the odd solution $a^2+k^2\neq0$ for all integers $k$ the construction is unique, because of Equations~\eqref{eq:bk} and \eqref{eq:ck}. \end{proof} \begin{remark} We assumed that the holomorphic solution at $\tau=0$ exists.
-The proof given above does not say what happens when $a^2+k_0^2=0$, for some $k_0$.
-By the examining cases $k_0=0$, $k_0=1$, etc one can find that the solution does not exist for these values of $k_0$, however the "magic" cancelation of the r.-h.s. of Equation~\eqref{eq:bk} cannot be excluded.
-In fact, it follows from the more explicit version of Equation~\eqref{eq:bk} considered below for the general case (all $c_k=0$) Equations~\eqref{eq:u-2} and \eqref{eq:u-2n-recurrence}, there are some magic cancelations at $a^2+k^2=0$ for integer $k$, see Conjecture~\ref{con:strange-divisibility} and the following examples.
+Finally, if for the odd solution $a^2+k^2\neq0$ for all integers $k$ the construction is unique, because of equations~\eqref{eq:bk} and~\eqref{eq:ck}. \end{proof} \begin{Remark} We assumed that the holomorphic solution at $\tau=0$ exists.
+The proof given above does not say what happens when $a^2+k_0^2=0$, for some integer $k_0$.
+By the examining cases $k_0=0$, $k_0=1$, etc one can find that the solution does not exist for these values of $k_0$, however the ``magic'' cancelation of the r.h.s.\ of equation~\eqref{eq:bk} cannot be excluded.
+In fact, it follows from the more explicit version of equation~\eqref{eq:bk} considered below for the general case (all $c_k=0$) equations~\eqref{eq:u-2} and~\eqref{eq:u-2n-recurrence}, there are some magic cancelations at $a^2+k^2=0$ for integer~$k$, see Conjecture~\ref{con:strange-divisibility} and the following examples.
 At the same time in Section~\ref{sec:residues} we consider generating function, $V_k(z)$ for the residues of the coefficients at possible poles at $a^2+k^2=0$.
-This function satisfies Equation~\eqref{eq:Vk} and it does not admit solution $V_k(z)\equiv0$ for any $k$. \end{remark}
+This function satisfies equation~\eqref{eq:Vk} and it does not admit solution~$V_k(z)\equiv0$ for any~$k$. \end{Remark}

-Assuming in Equation~\eqref{eq:dp3} $b=a$ we make the following change of variables,
+Assuming in equation~\eqref{eq:dp3} $b=a$ we make the following change of variables

-Then Equation~\eqref{eq:dp3} can be rewritten as follows
+Then equation~\eqref{eq:dp3} can be rewritten as follows